BinaryAscension/FasterThanNazis/README.md

 # FasterThanNazis
-A game in the style of FTL, but durring WWII.
+A game in the style of FTL, but durring WWIII.
 FTN: Game repo
 -------------------------------
 Script Requests